 Machine Learning for Wildlife Conservation with UAVs

-Poaching has increased in the last decade, particularly with elephants and rhinoceroses.
+Poaching has increased in the last decade, particularly poaching of elephants and rhinoceroses.
 Current levels of poaching of elephants and rhinoceroses will lead to their extinction in the next 10 years.
-Unmanned aerial vehicles (UAVs) can be flown to spot poachers before they strike or to locate animals.
+Unmanned aerial vehicles (UAVs) can be flown to spot poachers or to locate animals.

 One of our collaborators for this project is a non-governmental organization (NGO) called AirShepherd.
 AirShepherd flies UAVs in Africa equipped with a thermal infrared camera to identify and intercept poachers at night, when poaching activity typically occurs, before they can harm wildlife.

 We are working to automatically detect poachers and animals in thermal infrared images using deep learning techniques.
 We are also interested in planning UAV patrol routes.
 We continue to be interested in recruiting students to join us in this project.